open-contracting/standard/standard/docs/en/support/index.md

-# Support
+# Support and governance

-<span class="lead">The Open Contracting Data Standard help-desk is available to support you in implementing or using OCDS</span>
+The Open Contracting Data Standard help-desk is available to support you in implementing or using OCDS, and to assist in the ongoing development of the standard.

 ## Dedicated support